pvdz/tenko/tests/testcases/regexes/u-escape/annexb/quad-ok/gen/without_u-flag/2f5b5cu7b1F4AA7d-5cuD83D5cuDCA9-5cuDCA85d2f.md

 `````
 throws: Lexer error!
-    Regex: A double unicode quad escape that represents a surrogate pair in char class or group name is only valid with u-flag; Encountered incorrect range (left>right) which is illegal with u-flag; Encountered incorrect range (left>right) when parsing as if without u-flag
+    Regex: A double unicode quad escape that represents a surrogate pair in char class or group name is only valid with u-flag; Encountered incorrect range (left>right, 128170 > 128169, 0x1f4aa > 0x1f4a9) which is illegal with u-flag; Encountered incorrect range (left>right) when parsing as if without u-flag

 start@1:0, error@1:0
 ╔══╦════════════════